amunategui/amunategui.github.io/_posts/2014-11-30-stringdist.md

 ---
 layout: post
-title: "Using String Distance {stringdist} To Handle Large Text Factors And Group Them Logical Clusters"
+title: "Using String Distance {stringdist} To Handle Large Text Factors And Cluster Them Into Supersets"
 category: Machine Learning
 tags: exploring visualizing
 year: 2014
 month: 11
 day: 30
 published: true
-summary: "{stringdist} can help make sense of large factor variables by clustering them into supersets."
+summary: "<b>{stringdist}</b> can help make sense of large, text factor variables by clustering them into supersets.
+It allows preserving some of the contents substance without having to revert to full on natural language processing."
 image: stringdist/unnamed-chunk-6.png
 ---